 We expect our service to be 98% on time or better.
-In the event we cannot keep our original schedule, then communication becomes the most important factor for driver and dispatch.
+In the event we cannot keep to the original schedule, then communication becomes the most important factor for driver and dispatch.
 Our goal is to always notify the customer before the delivery becomes late.
 As soon as you are aware you cannot meet your planned schedule, you MUST call dispatch immediately to make them aware.
 Dispatch will notify the customer and reschedule the delivery accordingly.

-4.3 Delivery Appointments
+Delivery Appointments

 Crews and unloading equipment are waiting for the truck at your destination.
 Therefore, all loads will have a firm scheduled delivery appointment, or a small delivery window.
-In either case, drivers should plan to arrive at destination 15-30 minutes ahead of the earliest delivery time given.
+In either case, drivers should plan to arrive at their destination 15-30 minutes ahead of the earliest delivery time given.

 Operations is already planning your next reload based on you arriving as early as possible for the appointment.
 Their goal is to get you unloaded and reloaded the same day to avoid costly layovers.
 We encourage you to check early and check often with dispatch on your next move.
-We love to pre-plan and believe communicating that with you helps maximize your paycheck!
+We encourage all drivers to pre-plan, and believe communication will hep maximize your paycheck!